PROPOSED IIHS IOE MAIN CAMPUS, KENGERI

 IIHS BENGALURU CITY CAMPUS – ANNEX

-The 7000 sq.
-IIHS Bengaluru city campus – Annex office is located five minutes from the main IIHS Bengaluru city campus.
-It has 60 workstations, meeting rooms, a media studio, IOT lab, and cafeteria.
+The 7000 sq. ft.
+IIHS Annex is located five minutes from the IIHS, Bengaluru City Campus.
+It has 60 workstations, meeting rooms, a media studio, IOT lab, and a cafeteria.

-The 3,000 sq.ft IIHS Delhi office is strategically located at Kasturba Gandhi Marg Connaught Place across three different floors in the Surya Kiran Complex.
+The 3,000 sq.ft IIHS, Delhi office is strategically located at Kasturba Gandhi Marg, Connaught Place across three different floors in the Surya Kiran Complex.
 It is used for teaching and research, and to conduct workshops and training programmes.
 With 30 workstations, a library, meeting rooms and a classroom enabled with audio-visual facilities, the space is ideal to host talks, masterclasses, film screenings, seminars and workshops.
-The library has a collection of 1500 books.
+The library has a collection of over 1500 books.

-The IIHS Mumbai office is a Business Centre on Napean Sea Road, mainly used for the purpose of meetings and discussions.
+The IIHS, Mumbai office is a Business Centre on Nepean Sea Road, mainly used for the purpose of meetings and discussions.